 AOD was first defined in 2008-9 in Britain, but photographic and descriptive data are available from 2006 onwards, and so these early reports were assessed retrospectively.
 Public awareness of AOD has increased over time, and this has resulted in an increased number of reports to Forest Research.

-When plotted as annual maps the distribution of confirmed affected sites can be seen to increase in southern England, with it now covering a band across the Midlands from East Anglia to the Welsh borders.
-Initially verification was very labour intensive but with the recent development of a rapid diagnostic tool the verification process has been quickened.
-FR is in the process of verifying as many AOD reports as possible.
+When plotted as annual maps the distribution of confirmed affected sites can be seen to increase in southern England, with it now covering a band across the Midlands from East Anglia to the Welsh Borders.
+As of 2020, the disease had not been reported in Scotland or Northern Ireland.
+Initially verification was very labour intensive, but with the development of a rapid diagnostic tool the verification process has been speeded up.
+We now verify as many AOD reports as possible.

-Current distribution of acute oak decline (all sites verified)
+Current distribution (all sites verified)

-Map updated to March 2018
+Map updated to March 2019

-In addition, the epidemiological models will allow:
+In addition, the epidemiological models allowed:

-- Estimation of the current rate of spread and areas at greater risk, as well as the future spatial distribution of AOD and its uncertainty
+- estimation of the current rate of spread and areas at greater risk, as well as the future spatial distribution of AOD and its uncertainty;